 But Jesus had a deeper meaning in mind.
 He wanted them to “put to death” their own plans and desires and turn their lives over to Him, doing his will.
 It would require self-denial and obedience.

-To be a follower of Jesus, He asks for 100% complete dedication and no turning back.
+To be a follower of Jesus, He asks for 100% complete dedication to living a Christian life with no turning back.

 No wonder we still rebel at times!
 It requires tamping down our ego and putting God’s purposes, will, and thoughts in its place.

 Jesus tells us we have to deny ourselves and take up our cross, but it’s not something that’s forced onto your shoulders.